micahkepe/comp458-notes/README.md

 If you find any errors or have any suggestions for improvement, feel free to open an issue or a pull request.
 I would be happy to review and merge any contributions.

+Please see the [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for details on how to contribute.

 ---